backdrop-contrib/slick/README.txt

 * Nested slicks, slide overlays or multiple slicks within a single Slick using Field collection, or Views.
 * Some useful hooks and drupal_alters for advanced works.
+* Modular integration with various contribs via optional sub-modules.
+You can build slicks without sub-modules by simply passing markups to theme_slick().